schalkdaniel/compboost/benchmark/Readme.md

 ### Increasing Number of Iterations

-While increasing the number of iterations we fixed the number of observations at 2000, and the number of feature at 1000.
+While increasing the number of iterations, we fixed the number of observations at 2000 and the number of feature at 1000.
 Under this configuration we achieve a 15 times faster fitting process with `compboost` compared to `mboost` in boosting linear base-learner.
-Nevertheless, `glmboost` is faster due to the internal structure of `glmboost`, which is due to that all base-learners can be fitted in one matrix multiplication.
+Nevertheless, `glmboost` is faster due to the internal structure of `glmboost`, which is due to the fact that all base-learners can be fitted in one matrix multiplication.
 But this approach is not suitable for `compboost` since it does not fit into the object-oriented system we provide.
 This is due to the flexibility in specifying ordinary base-learner